Local Impact Funds

 To stay focused on grassroots connection, we're unable to support:

-- Political or Religious advocacy and campaigns
+- Political or religious advocacy and campaigns

 - Capital works or infrastructure projects

-- Nationally or Regionally led projects that have limited local input
+- Nationally or regionally led projects

 How to apply